heutelbeck/sapl-policy-engine/sapl-documentation/1_6_GettingStarted.md

 The request should now return `{"decision":"DENY"}`, as expected.

 9. Now define a first policy.
 You can add arbitrary policies to the same folder where `pdp.json` is stored.
 Files with SAPL policies and policy set, i.e., SAPL documents, must end with the file extension `.sapl`.
-The SAPL Server LT monitors the folder for changes to files and automatically loads, reloads, and unloads the respective `pdp.json` or `*.sapl` files.
+The SAPL Node monitors the folder for changes to files and automatically loads, reloads, and unloads the respective `pdp.json` or `*.sapl` files.
 Create the file `housemd_mrt.sapl`:

 ```sapl
 policy "Dr. House is allowed to use the MRT!"